 Rita’s research interests are both interdisciplinary and intercultural, combining an interest in literary and translation theories with studies of contemporary Italian literature and culture.
 Her most recent publications focus on the relationship between translation, migration and the construction of cultural identities.
-She is the Monash-Warwick Associate Professor, Department of Italian, University of Warwick (UK), and Academic Co-Director, Migration, Identity, Translation Network.
+She is the Co-Director of the Graduate Research Industry Partnerships and Academic Co-Director, Migration, Identity, Translation Network.

 Faculty General Manager

 The Faculty General Manager provides high-level leadership to, and has oversight of, the faculty’s administrative, resource and business planning activities, and contributes to its effective governance.
 The position is responsible for the faculty’s professional staff support functions and for leading interactions with university administration on behalf of the Faculty.

 Alison is a former Australian Research Council Future Fellow in Philosophy (2013-17).
 She has published on topics in the history of philosophy as well as in aesthetics, philosophy of science and political theory.
 Her most recent book is Revolution and History in Walter Benjamin: A Conceptual Analysis (Routledge, New York, 2019).
 She is currently working on projects on images and image theory and the connections between aesthetic concepts and theories of meaning.

 Since 2012 Sarah has collaborated with the University of Warwick on a cross-institutional undergraduate teaching project.
 Her research is in the emerging field of Cultural Literacy with a specific focus on the development of research-based practice models.
 She is a specialist in Latin American Studies with a focus on contemporary Latin American Cinema, particularly as it relates to representations of women and marginal social groups.

 Associate Dean International